tkellogg/tkellogg.github.com/_posts/2022-04-11-three-plates.md

     It's hard to be internally honest about things like this, but if you can, shift some of your quality controls to processes that require less skill, or hire QA engineers.

 I hope you find the three plates method to be a useful analogy for unit testing.
-It certainly helped me.
+The idea of "rough smoothing rough" comes up in a lot of contexts.
+That's how mentoring works.
+It's useful whenever the ideal isn't tangible.

  [tdd]: https://www.agilealliance.org/glossary/tdd/#q=~(infinite~false~filters~(postType~(~'page~'post~'aa_book~'aa_event_session~'aa_experience_report~'aa_glossary~'aa_research_paper~'aa_video)~tags~(~'tdd))~searchTerm~'~sort~false~sortDirection~'asc~page~1)
  [fm]: https://learntla.com/introduction/